lebbs/Nursiehealt_-preliminary_assignment/README.md

 npm install
 ````

-After the installation type command
+After the installation type in command
 ````
 npm start
 ````